 The site and soil evaluator

-One of the important aspects of the Queensland Plumbing and Wastewater Code is the requirement for a thorough site and soil evaluation to be undertaken as part of the process of obtaining Council approval for effluent disposal within the property.
-It is essential for the evaluator to select the most suitable on-site effluent disposal facility for the property and engage the best environmental practices to support his or her design.
+One of the important aspects when installing an OSSF is the requirement for a thorough site and soil evaluation to be undertaken as part of the process of obtaining approval for effluent disposal within the property.
+It is essential for the evaluator to select the most suitable on-site effluent disposal facility for the property and engage the best environmental practices to support property design.
 The quality of effluent from an on-site sewerage facility is a key consideration to determine how sewage effluent is to be controlled and disposed of within the property.

-Before lodging an application to install an on-site sewerage facility with Council, it is recommended that the property owner consults with a site and soil evaluator to discuss the options available for effluent disposal within the property.
+Before lodging an application to install an on-site sewerage facility, it is recommended that the property owner consults with a site and soil evaluator to discuss the options available for effluent disposal within the property.

 Aerated wastewater treatment system inspection requirements